-The early detection of increase in credit risk at the level of individual credit exposures is incorporated into all lending-related processes, resulting in rapid assessment of the degree of financial difficulty faced by clients.
+The early detection of an increase in credit risk at the level of individual credit exposures is incorporated into all lending-related processes, resulting in a rapid assessment of the degree of financial difficulty faced by clients.
 The respective indicators are developed and implemented for the early identification of risks based on quantitative and qualitative risk features.
-These includes, but are not limited to, declining account turnover or volume, high usage of granted credit lines and overdrafts over a longer period of time, and arrears.
-The responsible member of staff checks whether there are indications of increased risk default and, if necessary, ensures that additional steps are taken in accordance with the policies.
-Reports-about risk indicators are regularly delivered to the branch manager, the bank's head office and in aggregated form to ProCredit Holding.
+These include, but are not limited to, declining account turnover or volume, high usage of granted credit lines and overdrafts over a longer period of time, and arrears.
+The responsible staff member checks whether there are indications of increased risk default and, if necessary, ensures that additional steps are taken in accordance with the policies.
+Reports about risk indicators are regularly delivered to the branch manager, the Bank's head office and in aggregated form to ProCredit Holding.
 The use of early warning indicators and the close monitoring of clients allow for improved tracking of increases in credit risk related to individual credit exposures (migration risk).

-Once a higher risk is detected for a credit exposure, it is placed under intensified management.
-This implies the close communication with the client, identification of the source of higher credit default risk and close monitoring of the client's business activities.
+Once a higher risk is detected for credit exposure, it is placed under intensified management.
+This implies close communication with the client, identification of the source of higher credit default risk and close monitoring of the client's business activities.
 Decisions on measures to reduce the credit default risk for individual credit exposures are taken by authorized decision-making bodies for the credit exposures in question.
-In addition, if a credit exposure reaches problem loan status, responsible Business Client Advisers are supported by the Litigation Officers in process of intensified management of the credit exposure.

 Credit risk at the portfolio level is assessed on a monthly basis and, if necessary, more frequently.
 This includes an analysis of portfolio structure and quality, restructured exposures, write-offs, the coverage ratio (risk provisions in relation to past due portfolio) and concentration risk.
-For the Pro-Credit Bank, important indicators of loan portfolio quality are the shares of the portfolio that are past due by more than 30 days (PAR 30) or more than 90 days (PAR 90).
+For the ProCredit Bank, the most important indicator of loan portfolio quality is Asset Quality Indicator (AQI).

-In addition, three asset quality indicators are used, on the basis of which the loan portfolio is divided into the categories: performing, underperforming and defaulted.
-The process of assigning exposures to these categories is based on a risk classification system and on additional risk characteristics of the exposures, (e.g. whether a loan has been restructured).
-The indicators allow for a clear overview of the quality of the bank's portfolio and provide support for the process of credit risk management.
+According to the Asset Quality Indicators loan portfolio is divided into performing, underperforming and default (non-performing) loan portfolio.

+The process of assigning exposures to these categories is based on a risk classification system and additional risk characteristics of the exposures (e.g. whether a loan has been restructured).
+The indicators allow for a clear overview of the quality of the Bank's portfolio and provide support for the process of credit risk management.

-We also track the degree to which credit exposures of underperforming and defaulted class (which include but is not limited to clients past due by more than 30 days and 90 days are covered with loan loss provisions, as an indicator of the adequate provisioning of our loan portfolio.
-The portfolio of restructured credit exposures, the corresponding provisions and the level of write offs are also closely monitored.
+We also track the degree to which credit exposures of underperforming and defaulted class (which includes but is not limited to clients past due by more than 30 days and 90 days) are covered with loan loss provisions, as an indicator of the adequate provisioning of our loan portfolio.
+The portfolio of Forbearance measures (restructured exposures), the corresponding provisions, the level of write-offs and recoveries from written off loans are also closely monitored.

-Loan portfolio quality indicators are stable for 2019 and credit risk ratios stay at comfortable level.
+Loan portfolio quality indicators are stable for 2021 and credit risk ratios stay at a comfortable level.

-The high granularity of the loan portfolio of the bank is a highly effective credit risk-mitigating factor for Concentration risk.
+The high granularity of the loan portfolio of the Bank is a highly effective credit risk-mitigating factor for concentration risk.
 This level of diversification is a consequence of lending to small and medium business in various economic sectors and geographic distribution.

-Exceptional events which could have an impact on large areas of the loan portfolio (common risk factor) are analyzed and discussed at group and bank level.
+Exceptional events which could have an impact on large areas of the loan portfolio (common risk factor) are analyzed and discussed at the group and bank level.
 This can lead to the imposition of limits on risk exposures towards certain groups of clients, e.g. in specific sectors of the economy.